 “I know you’re scared, baby.
 Daddy and Mommy are here and we’ll look after you,” he said.
 “My police friends and I will protect you.
 I promise.”

 The families were inconsolable, the anguish and animosity overpowering and palpable when Hawke gave them the news they never wanted to hear.
 Angst and rage toward the P.D. grew – three missing children and no leads.
-From now on, December – and Christmas in particular – would always be a time of mourning, dread and fear in Moonlight Falls.
+From now on, December – and Christmas in particular – would always be a time of blackness and trepidation in Moonlight Falls.

-The morning dawned with a fresh coating of snow and the promise of more to come during the day, but that did not deter the hardy folks of Moonlight Falls would not be deterred.
-The fayre was packed with people looking to grab a few hours of relief from the abhorrence of the past few days.
+The morning dawned bright with a fresh coating of snow and the promise of more to come during the day, but that did not deter the hardy folks of Moonlight Falls.
+The bustling fayre teemed with people, all hoping for a few hours relief from the abhorrence of the past few days.
 The alluring aromas of hot dogs, roasted chestnuts, eggnog, hot chocolate, cinnamon, and hot mulled cider infused the crisp winter air as families meandered from vendor to vendor.

 “Look, Lucas, free sleigh rides.
 Come on!”

 “Isn’t it lovely?
 Let’s go for a ride!
 Would you give us a ride in your sleigh, sir?”
 Madison asked.

-John introduced himself and told the driver that under no circumstances did he want his children taken anywhere near Moss Hill Forest.
+Hawke introduced himself and told the driver that under no circumstances did he want his children taken anywhere near Moss Hill Forest.

 Giggling with delight and grinning from ear-to-ear, Madison boarded the sleigh.